zenml-io/zenml/examples/README.md

 [MLflow Tracking](https://mlflow.org/docs/latest/tracking.html).

 ### 🚀 Model Deployment
-What good are your models if noone gets to interact with them.
+What good are your models if no-one gets to interact with them.
 ZenML offers you some easy ways to quickly deploy your model.

 - **[mlflow_deployment](mlflow_deployment/README.md)**: Deploys your trained models to a local mlflow deployment service